WuTheFWasThat/vimflowy/PLUGINS.md

   If unimplemented, disabling will simply advise the user to refresh the page.
   If implemented, make sure that the plugin can be disabled and re-enabled multiple times (i.e. enable followed by disabled should not leave state).

-Plugins are disabled by default.
+Plugins are generally disabled by default.

 You can enable your plugin from the plugins section of the settings menu within vimflowy.

 ## Using the API